ajimoti/roles-and-permissions-documentation/docs/enums/the-permission-enum.md

 | `description` | A description of the permission.
 By default this will return the `title` property prefixed with `Can`. |  `string`  |

 :::tip
 The `title`, and `description` values can both be set to custom values.
-You will learn how to do this on the [permissions enum reference](https://blah.com) page.
+You will learn how to do this on the [customizing the description and title](/docs/enums/the-permission-enum#customizing-the-description-and-title) page.
 :::